phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- We can run `nomad job plan` again to see what will happen if we submit this change:
+- Run `nomad job plan` again to see what will happen if we submit this change:
   - The `plan` output shows us that one allocation will be updated and that the other two will be ignored.
   - This is due to the `max_parallel` setting in the `update` stanza, which is set to `1` to instruct Nomad to perform only a single change at a time.

 ```shell